Odette Dynasty O’Hara

 Michael: Okay.

-Michael: No, you’re good.
+Michael: No, no, no, you’re good.
+You’re good.

 Sabrina: Yeah.

-Sabrina: I mean there’s holes in the donut.
-They don’t make costumes as teachers for nothing.
+Sabrina: They don’t make costumes as teachers for nothing.

-Sabrina: Oh, I like the way you caress that dog.
+Sabrina: Like, “Oh, I like the way you caress that dog.”

 Michael: That mane.
+[Laughs]

-Michael: uh huh Nina Flowers, I love her.
+Michael: Uh-huh.
+Nina Flowers, I love her.

 Sabrina: No, not her.
-But I do I love love love her.
-Season 10 with Nina Bonina.
+But I do… I love, love, love her.
+Um, Season 10 with Nina Bo’nina?

-Michael: All of it.
+Michael: [Laughs] All of it.

 Sabrina: Okay.

-Michael: So, first feeling is I do love how Ru has worked diligently to make us a household name, a household product.
-Like we as an art form– you can’t go into a house in America and not have fall– someone not know what drag is.
-Like it’s, it’s a thing now.
-So it’s done amazing for the community as a whole of giving us a spotlight.
+Michael: So, first feeling is I do love how Ru has worked diligently to make us a household name and household product.
+Like, we, as, as an art form… you can’t go into a house in America and not have fall… someone not know what drag is.

 Sabrina: Yeah.